ManggoF/isaaclab_ur_reach_sim2real/README.md

-# UR10 Reach Task from Isaac Lab Sim2Real Transer
+# UR10 Reach Task from Isaac Lab Sim2Real Transfer

 This repository uses a UR10 Reach task trained policy using Isaac Lab to do sim-to-real transfer.
 It has been tested with ROS2 Humble on Ubuntu 22.04.